 Q: What will the stores look like?

-A: We are actively working through the early planning and design stages for the retail framework of stores, and the online sales functionality.
-We look forward to sharing more details on the appearance and functionality of this retail network.
+A: We are still concluding the design for the retail locations, and for the online retail channel.
+We look forward to sharing more details on the appearance and functionality of this retail network in the future.

 Q: How will you be purchasing product supply for the stores?